-Property tax bills are mailed during August of each year to the owner of record as of January 1st.
+Property tax bills are mailed during August of each year to the current owner on record as of January 1st.
 A tax bill will be mailed to the new owner of the property if a deed change occurred after the first of the year.
 Depending upon when the property was transferred, the new owner should contact their closing attorney, mortgage company, escrow agent, or review their closing statement to determine who is responsible for paying the taxes.
-However, unpaid taxes continue to accrue against the property.
+Any unpaid taxes will continue to accrue against the property.

 What is the current year millage rate?

-The millage rate is established by the DeKalb County Board of Commissioners in July.
+The millage rate is established by the DeKalb County Board of Commissioners in July of each year.
 The most recent millage rates can be found on our Forms page.

 When are my property tax payments due?